ryotayama/hayaemon_windows/readme_en.txt

 ------------------------------------------------------------------------------
  History
 ------------------------------------------------------------------------------

+2018/7/4 Version 2.77 beta 3
+ Fixed that there was a case that the sound did not come out competing with ASIO even when ASIO was not selected.

 2018/7/3 Version 2.77 beta 2
  Fixed an error message has been shown "d3dx9_43.dll is not found" when booting.